Life is beautiful, pope tells fellow elderly

 "You must never lock yourselves in sadness.
 Living is beautiful even at our age, even though we have some ailments and limitations," he said.

-His audience broke into applause when he told them that the quality of a society and a civilization can be judged by how they treat their elderly.
+His audience broke into applause when he told them that the quality of a society and a civilisation can be judged by how they treat their elderly.

 The Sant' Egidio community, which has been nominated for the Nobel Peace Prize several times, runs homeless shelters, AIDS clinics and homes for the elderly on several continents.